Get Tech Tips

-No, the measurement is stored in memory as a bunch of zeros and ones and can be recalled later and reconstructed into a display later using software designed to make sense of those zeros and ones, therefore, replicating the result.
+No, the measurement is stored in memory as a bunch of zeros and ones that can be recalled later and reconstructed into a display later using software designed to make sense of those zeros and ones, therefore replicating the result.

 The difference with the human mind is that our experiences shape and change our software.

-As we have experiences our brain encodes this data into our long-term memory via neurons that are trained to fire in unison to “recall” a past experience or idea.
-When we recall these experiences, they are processed with your latest software that may come to different conclusions as to what these signals mean than the original.
+As we have new experiences, our brain encodes this data into our long-term memory via neurons trained to fire in unison to “recall” an experience or idea.
+When we recall these experiences, they are processed with your latest software that may come to different conclusions about what these signals mean than the original.

 Once we realize that all of our memories are complete reconstructions of raw data rather than books or photos on the shelf, we can begin to understand that concepts that now seem simple, obvious, or given were not that way when we first learned them.
 We likely just learned them through methods and during times that we are now failing to recall.

 Lock in Understanding

 On social media, we often get some version of: “If you don't already know that, you need to go back to school.”
 The funny thing about that is the people who say that often have similar blind spots and probably didn't learn the very thing they now see as “so obvious” in school anyway.

 Education at it's very best is simply a forum where experiences can efficiently be metabolized into understanding.

 Understand and do, do and understand—they go hand in hand.
 Sometimes, we understand something first, and then we do it.
 Sometimes, we do something first, become confused, make mistakes, and THEN we understand it.